 History The Hungarian Greyhound is believed to be descended from Asian Greyhounds brought to Hungary in the ninth century by the

 Magyars and probably crossed with local hounds.
 In the nineteenth century, crosses were made with the Greyhound to make the

 breed faster.
-Originally named the Magyar Agar (agar means "greyhound" in Hungarian).
+Originally named the Hungarian Greyhound (agar means "greyhound" in Hungarian).

 tracker.
 In Hungary, it is used to catch and kill hare and fox.
 It has a mediocre nose.
 Gentle, affectionate, calm and loyal,

 it is a delightful pet.
 It is fairly independent but even-tempered and needs firm training.